 Campus security officers promote lawful behavior and protect the welfare of students, faculty and staff as a uniformed presence on campus.
 A campus security officer performs foot and vehicle patrols of a college or university campus to monitor behavior, secure buildings and property, investigate disturbances, maintain order during events and enforce regulations.
 They monitor the physical safety of campus buildings by locking and unlocking doors, patrolling or monitoring using surveillance systems, and reporting suspicious behavior.
 Many are also tasked with enforcing traffic and parking regulations, ticketing offenders when necessary.

 In emergency situations, campus security officers respond to the scene, provide first aid, and alert additional police or emergency personnel as appropriate.
-They maintain radio communication with other safety personnel and officers on campus, helping to coordinate emergency plans.
 They also write and submit incident reports to public safety supervisors or law enforcement agencies as appropriate.
 Other duties may include monitoring alarm systems and responding to alerts, training additional security officers and serving as crowd control at special events.